 Kinks in a Hose | The Importance of Hydration

 Humans were not designed to sit for extended periods, however our lifestyles, commitments and pressures often don’t allow us to get a healthy amount of movement.
-Most of us are sitting for a long periods were we are essentially compressing the vessels making up the circulatory and lymphatic systems, this reduces their ability to work and therefore supply nutrients, energy and hydration to their destination and to clear the waste away from the tissues.
-If you picture yourself sitting; you are creating several right angles throughout the body, in the lower body the hips and the knees.
+Most of us are sitting for a long periods were we are essentially compressing the vessels making up the circulatory and lymphatic systems.
+If you picture yourself sitting; you are creating several right angles throughout your body, in the lower body the hips and the knees.
 Imagine that your blood supply is like water passing through a hose (the vessels) and the right angles we create and hold for extended periods of time are acting like kinks would in your garden hose, reducing the blood flow.

 The spine | The Importance of Hydration

 So how do we know we’re dehydrated?
 Well of course we may feel thirsty.
 However by the time we notice that we are thirsty we are often already partially dehydrated.
 It’s better to keep yourself topped up by drinking small amounts and often rather than guzzling a load when we feel thirsty.
-Good water habits are essential – keep a bottle on your desk and sip throughout the day – you’ll be more inclined to drink it if it’s there in front of you.
-And make sure you drink extra water if you go to the gym at lunchtime – you’ll need the extra water for your muscles to work, the better hydrated you are, the better your workout and the more effective your time spent in the gym!
+Good water habits are essential, keep a bottle on your desk and sip throughout the day, you’ll be more inclined to drink it if it’s there in front of you.
+And make sure you drink extra water if you go to the gym at lunchtime.

 The Importance of Hydration